fairlearn/fairlearn/docs/faq.rst

     each.
 In some of these cases, obtaining 'better data' may not be practical, but it might still be possible to use some mitigation algorithms.

+Why am I seeing fairness issues, even though my data are reflective of the general population?
+    Machine learning models often perform poorly for subgroups which are poorly represented.
+    For this reason, balanced sampling is generally better for ML than population sampling.

 Won't making a model fairer reduce its accuracy?
     There are often many machine learning models that achieve similar levels of accuracy or other performance metrics, but that dramatically differ in how they affect